 For customer support teams, system outages make for a tough day at the office, but they can also provide you with an opportunity to stand out.
-Several studies have shown that recovering well from a failure in service can lead to a higher customer satisfaction level than never having a failure at all — the “Service Recovery Paradox.”
+Several studies have shown that recovering well from a failure in service can lead to a higher customer satisfaction level than never having a failure at all — the service recovery paradox.

 Emily and I chat how customer support teams can prepare for and respond to inevitable service interruptions, like those caused by the Feb.
 28, 2017 AWS outage.

-The elements of great outage communication
+The basic elements of great system outage messages

 During the stress of a major service outage, it’s easy to forget that your customers are often in an even more difficult situation.
 They are impacted by the outage, but they also have far less information about what is happening.
 In many cases, they also have their own customers that are asking them for answers.

-By being an accurate, clear and timely source of information, you can reduce their stress significantly.
+By being an accurate, clear, and timely source of information, you can reduce their stress significantly.
 Communication during an outage should:

-Inform the customer: Let them know what is happening and what that means for them
+- Inform the customer: Let them know what is happening and what that means for them

-Build their confidence: Let them know the situation is being taken seriously and actively worked on, so they can safely do other work in the meantime.
+- Build their confidence: Let them know the situation is being taken seriously and actively worked on so they can safely do other work in the meantime.

-During an incident, push out messages on your primary support channels, acknowledging the issue and linking people to the status page as the source of updates.
+- During an incident, push out messages on your primary support channels, acknowledging the issue and linking people to the status page as the source of updates.

 You’ll also want to keep your status page on separate infrastructure to minimize the risk of an incident taking down your service and status page at the same time.

 In my own career, writing status updates during major incidents have been some of the most nerve-wracking moments.
-You’re working under pressure, often with limited information, writing to an audience of justifiably upset people.
+You’re working under pressure, often with limited information, and writing to an audience of justifiably upset people.

-Do your future self a favor and plan for surprises — think ahead about the most common types of outages, and come up with some sample communications.
+Do your future self a favor and plan for surprises: think ahead about the most common types of outages, and come up with some sample communications.
 Write versions that will fit into an email, a status update, and even a tweet, and put them into your outage action plan.

-- 1. Acknowledge the issue
+1. Acknowledge the issue

 When you know a significant number of your customers are impacted, get an initial message out.
 Nothing shakes customer confidence like a status page that is showing “all good!” when major problems are occurring.